 Following the final evaluation of the year, the program director determines if the resident will be promoted and/or graduated.
 All resident appointments are for 12-month periods.
 Residents not reappointed as a result of poor performance may utilize the grievance process.

 Clinical Competency Committee

-The UMKC Orthopaedic Surgery Clinical Competency Committee (CCC) consists of Program Director Dr. James Bogener, Department Chairman Dr. Mark Bernhardt, Department Vice-Chairman Dr. Akin Cil, Associate Program Director Dr. Tim Badwey, Associate Program Director Dr. Nigel Price, Dr. Charles Rhoades, and Dr. John Anderson.
+The UMKC Orthopaedic Surgery Clinical Competency Committee (CCC) is chaired by Associate Program Director Dr. Jonathan Dubin and consists of Program Director Dr. Amelia Sorensen, Department Chairman Dr. Akin Cil, Associate Program Director Dr. Tim Badwey, Associate Program Director Dr. Lisa Berglund, Dr. Charles Rhoades, Dr. Caroline Tougas, and program coordinator, Nicole Larm.
 The CCC meets periodically and determines the residents progress in the 16 orthopaedic surgery milestones.